DutChen18/42-cluster/README.md

 		%d = position to drop at [4]
 		%d = chip to drop

 [1] this is 2 times the number of colors per player, so 4 in a standard game.
 [2] except for the first turn of bot 0, bots will receive their opponent's action before drawing chips.
-[3] this is the initial direction
+[3] this is the initial direction.
 [4] 0 is centered around the current direction of gravity, positive values are in the clockwise direction.

 # example